Executive Election

 - Get the required number of TU Dublin students needed to formally ‘nominate’ you.
 Candidates for all positions must get nominated by current students, these are called ‘Proposers’, and are students who support you running as a candidate, and they must sign your Nomination Form.
 Proposers must be registered TU Dublin students.
 For Full-Time positions you need 75 ‘Proposers’.

-- Complete the Nomination Form: the nomination form can be completed here.
+- Complete the Nomination Form: the nominations form can be found here.

 - Get your Proposers details, write your Manifesto and get Election Photo: Send all to elections@tudublinsu.ie before the close of Nominations.